 This is especially true if you have a particular plant you want to include in your garden that may not grow well where you live.
 Many times you may be able to plant out of zone species in a container for extra care so you can still enjoy the specific options you want.

 Step Two: Soil Care

-Since vegetation receives their nutrients through the roots, your soils are incredibly important to the health and production of your plants.
-Ideally you want a soil that is both well aerated to provide oxygen to your roots, as well as capable of holding moisture for hydration and nutrient uptake.
-Sand, silt and clay make up what you would consider ‘dirt’ and a good mixture to aim for is 40% sand, 40% clay, and 20 % silt to create a loamy soil that is easy to work with.
+Since vegetation receives its nutrients through the roots, your soils are incredibly important to the health and production of your plants.
+Ideally, you want a soil that is both well aerated to provide oxygen to your roots, as well as capable of holding moisture for hydration and nutrient uptake.
+Sand, silt, and clay make up what you would consider ‘dirt’ and a good mixture to aim for is 40% sand, 40% clay, and 20 % silt to create a loamy soil that is easy to work with.

 If you are unsure of what your dirt is made up of, you can do a simple mason jar test in which you place soil in a mason jar of water, shake vigorously, and then allow to sit until everything settles out.
 You also can pick up a simple soil test to check for nutrient and pH levels to better determine what you might want to add for overall soil health.

 Choosing which plants you want to include in your garden is a great way to quickly get out of control.
 Small seedlings mature quickly, and if you are not familiar with the growth habits of certain plants, it is best to start with fewer plants than what you think you need.
 You can always add to your garden the more familiar you become with it.